-As part of its metering services, LDC also installs Unit Smart Meters in multi-unit complexes that fall within the Competitive Sector Multi-Unit Residential rate class.
-As at December 31, 2018, LDC had installed approximately 77,000 Unit Smart Meters in these types of multi-unit complexes.
+As part of its metering services, LDC also installs Unit Smart Meters in multi-unit complexes that fall within the OEB's Competitive Sector Multi-Unit Residential rate class.
+As at December 31, 2019, LDC had installed approximately 82,000 Unit Smart Meters in these types of multi-unit complexes.

-(vii) Reliability of Distribution System
+(vi) Reliability of Distribution System